-For information about environment variables for installation, refer to Installation environment variables.
+You can find details about environment variables for installation in Installation environment variables.

-For information about allowing environment variables to be used in NGINX, refer to the env directive^[] in the NGINX Core functionality documentation.
+You can find details about allowing environment variables to be used in NGINX in env directive in the NGINX Core functionality documentation.

 AM_IPC_BASE

 (Unix only) The base number for IPC identifiers used by the agent.
 The shared memory semaphore ID range used by the agent starts at the specified value.
 Set this variable only if you detect that the agent semaphores are clashing with those of other processes in your environment.